allegro/turnilo/docs/configuration-datacubes.md

 **refreshRule**

-Refresh rule defining how the information about latest data in a data source is obtained.
+Refresh rule defining how the information about the latest data in a data source is obtained.

 **maxSplits** (number)